INDUSTRIAL CHEMICALS – Possible Carcinogen (IARC 2B)

-In the past, household products such as cleaning products, pesticides, and carpet/wallpaper glues contained 1,2-dichloroethane.[2,35] Currently, no household products in the U.S. Household Products Database were listed with 1,2-dichloroethane as an ingredient.
+In the past, household products such as cleaning products, pesticides, and carpet/wallpaper glues contained 1,2-dichloroethane.[2,35] Currently, no household products are listed as containing 1,2-Dichloroethane in the Consumer Product Information Database in the United States.
 A search of the National Pollutant Reporting Inventory (NPRI) yielded the following results on current potential for exposure to 1,2-dichloroethane in Canada:

 |Substance name: ‘1,2-Dichloroethane’|